The Covid Chronicles

 The first Covid Chronicle appeared by chance, but was a long time in the making, much like the virus itself.

-Even before our return flight to Boston was cancelled on April 3, of this Covid year 2020, we had decided to weather the pandemic in Paris.
+Even before our return flight to Boston was cancelled on April 3 of the Covid year 2020, we had decided to weather the pandemic in Paris.
 My wife, Isabelle, and I have a small apartment — a pied-à-terre — in the seventh district (arrondissement), so there is no rent coming due.
 When we planned the trip, we thought we would be in Paris for the month of March.
 Then the dominoes started to fall.
-Now it looks like we’ll be in France until September.
+We ended up staying in France until mid-October.

 I wrote Chronicle No. 1, and when it was well received in class, I started thinking about No. 2.
-And then… why not continue?
-I hope you’ll join me for the ride.
+And then… well, why not continue?

 The first four Chronicles appeared weekly.
 Going forward, I plan to post twice a month.